 A lovely way to spend the afternoon while immersing yourself in typical Herefordshire.

-Hit a watering hole
+Hit a watering hole in Hereford

 Need to take the weight off your feet after all that exploring?
 Head down to a local bar or pub for a tipple or two, and whilst you’re at it why not try one of our local ciders?
 You could even cram in a drink experience tour of one of the many cider or perry producers, where you’ll learn exactly what goes into our world-famous export.